Build a Hello World (TypeScript)

 bun add nostr-tools @solana/web3.js

-Step 2: Write the Subscriber Code
+#### Step 2: Write the Subscriber Code <a href="#step-2-write-the-subscriber-code" id="step-2-write-the-subscriber-code"></a>

-Create a file named subscriber.ts and add the following code.
+Create a file named `subscriber.ts` and add the following code.
 This script connects to the Nostr relay, subscribes to "Hello World" events (custom kind 1573), and logs any received messages.

 Copy